Leave this site

 We are committed to delivering a truly local neighbourhood police service, underpinned by the principles of modern neighbourhood policing as set out in the College of Policing Modernising Neighbourhood Policing Guidelines, The ‘Clear, Hold, Build’ framework and the Home Office Strategic Policing Requirement.
 Also, the recent HM Revenue and Customs Serious and Organised Crime Inspection and The Baroness Casey Review into the Metropolitan Police further highlights that neighbourhood policing must underpin the Constabulary’s response to crime and anti-social behaviour.

-A strong neighbourhood policing model that operates in accordance with these principles, whilst recognising the need for local flexibility, will be a key part of delivering the Norfolk Police, Crime and Community Safety Plan and achieving the Constabulary’s vision of providing exceptional policing for Norfolk, underpinned by our Mission and Principles.
+A strong neighbourhood policing model that operates in accordance with these principles, whilst recognising the need for local flexibility, will be a key part of delivering the Norfolk Police, Crime and Community Safety Plan and achieving the Constabulary’s vision of providing exceptional policing for Norfolk, underpinned by our Mission and Principles:

 To deliver neighbourhood policing, which builds trust and confidence amongst our communities and is effective at preventing and reducing crime and disorder, we will: